Which Of The Following Is The Best Description Of Wysiwyg

 Educate Users

 Provide training and guidelines for users on how to use the WYSIWYG editor effectively.
-Teach them best practices for formatting text, inserting images, and creating layouts, and emphasize the importance of clean and valid code.
+Teach them best practices for formatting text, inserting images, and creating layouts, and underline the importance of clean and valid code.

 The Impact of WYSIWYG on Various Fields